redpony/cmu-mt-11731/hw4.md

 We have provided you with a neural LSTM language model that learns to predict the next word in the sentence given the history.
 This should give you an idea of how to implement the decoder in the MT system and how to initialise the initial state of an LSTM.

 To earn 7 points on this assignment, you must **implement an encoder-decoder model with attention** or **modify the provided language model decoder** so that it is capable of translating an input word sequence to output word sequence.
+Please note that even implementing the baseline in this assignment is a heavy amount of work, so start early.
+The word vectors are of length 50, and the size of the hidden layer in the LSTM is 50, with both the encoder and decoder having only 1 layer.

 ## The Challenge